transcend-io/penumbra/README.md

 }
 ```

-HTML File and FileList descriptors can be converted for use with penumbra APIs through `penumbra.importFile(files: File, path?: string)` and can be used to encrypt and decrypt files.
+Native File objects can be converted for use with penumbra APIs through `penumbra.importFile(file: File, path?: string)` and can be used to encrypt and decrypt files.

 ```ts
 // Automatically encrypt & save files selected in a file selector